 Once the cook time is up, allow a natural release of the pressure for 15 minutes, then you can quick release the rest of the pressure and open the lid.

 Stir your delicious soup really well, then taste.
 Be very careful as it’ll be scorching hot!
 Add more sea salt, if needed.
 You can also add more chicken stock to thin the soup if desired.

 Serve your Instant Pot Split Pea Soup in a large soup bowl with spoon.

 Tips for Making the Best Split Pea Soup

-Answers to your questions about making the best pea soup to enjoy during cold weather.
+Answers to your questions about making the best pea soup in a pressure cooker to enjoy during cold weather.

 1. Best way to substitute ham for bacon?